dstackai/dstack/docs/examples/artifacts.md

           - path: output
     ```

+!!! info "NOTE:"
     By default, artifacts are saved when the workflow is finished.
     Artifacts are not saved if you abort the workflow abruptly using the `dstack stop -x` command.

-## Mounting artifacts
+## Mount artifacts

-If you want, artifact can be mounted directly into filesystem.
-In this case all read and write operations will be real-time requests to the cloud storage.
-To use this feature, you have to set the `mount` property of the artifact to `true`.
+If you want to save artifacts in real time (as you write files to the disk), you can use the `mount` option:

 === ".dstack/workflows.yaml"